mbrasch/sysconfigs/README.md

 ### regular use

-Using Nix only as a package manager is very like using imperative package manager like apt & co.
+Using Nix only as a package manager is very like using imperative package manager like apt.

 **search for a package**